 Credit mix – 10%

 Last but not least, your new credit is where all of your hard inquiries live.
-If you have a 790 credit score but apply for 17 different loans this week, future lenders are going to want to see this eyebrow-raising behavior reflected in your credit score.
+If you have a 790 credit score but apply for 17 different loans this week, future lenders want to see this eyebrow-raising behavior reflected in your credit score.

 Now that you know what goes into a credit score, what are some of the fastest and easiest ways to improve it?